EJammy/EJammy.github.io/content/posts/hello-world.md

 >>> aaa

 ## About my last blog
 It was a mess.
-I basically wrote a bunch of rant 2:00 am stress out about applying to college... and it was in two languages, concurrently.
+I basically wrote a bunch of rant 2:00 am stress out.
 So I just started a new one!
 I'll probably write some guides and show off some stuff I made.
 Hopefully it'll be fun :D